giorgiosld/Machine-Learning-in-Cybersecurity/README.md

 ## Repository Structure
 The repository is structured as follows:
+- [Bank Fraud Detection](bank_fraud/): Contains the code developed during the second lesson of the course;
 - [Spam Detection](spam_detection/): Contains the code developed for the first assignment of the course;

 ## Prerequisites